 Say thank you and let your customer know that you will be in contact shortly to follow up on any action items you have identified.

 That’s it!
-Following these 12 steps will make your meetings smooth, productive, and valuable, not only for you, but for your clients as well.
+Following these 12 steps will make your meetings smooth, productive, and valuable, not only for you but for your clients.